awgrover/alison-rockers/pi/README.md

 ## Pi

-I choose to use raspberry pi 3 B+.
-This does require a micro-hdmi to standard HDMI adapter.
+I chose to use raspberry pi 3 B+.
+This has a standard HDMI adapter.

 ## Pi-OS Configuration